The integrality conjecture and the cohomology of preprojective stacks: The PBW and wall crossing isomorphisms

 or by (\ref{naksBack})

 where we have used the isomorphism (\ref{naksBack}) for the final equality, and $\Nak(\ff,\dd)^{\mathcal{S}}$ is the subvariety of the Nakajima quiver variety for the dimension vector $\dd$ and framing vector $\ff$ corresponding to those points for which the underlying $\overline{Q}$-representation is in $\mathcal{S}$.
-Putting $\mathcal{S}=\mathbb{C}\overline{Q}\lmod$ (or, equivalently, removing $\mathcal{S}$ from the above formulae) and using Hua's formula \cite{Hua00} to rewrite (\ref{HuaInf}) and the first term of (\ref{HuaIn}) as rational functions in $q$ defined in terms of Kac polynomials, we recover Theorem 5 of \cite{Hau06}. \medbreak We finish this section by explaining how Theorem \ref{2dint} enables one to define the Kac polynomial $\kac_{Q,\dd}^{\mathcal{S}}(q^{1/2})$ associated to a quiver $Q$, a Serre subcategory $\mathcal{S}\subset \mathbb{C}\overline{Q}$, and a dimension vector $\dd$.
-Furthermore, we will introduce and apply a general mechanism for deducing positivity of such Kac polynomials from purity.
-This discussion makes contact with the more concrete work of Schiffmann \cite{Sch12}, Bozec \cite{Bo14} and Bozec, Schiffmann and Vasserot \cite{BSV17}, which was a large part of the inspiration for pursuing the versions of the results in this paper obtained by restriction to Serre subcategories.
+Putting $\mathcal{S}=\mathbb{C}\overline{Q}\lmod$ (or, equivalently, removing $\mathcal{S}$ from the above formulae) and using Hua's formula \cite{Hua00} to rewrite (\ref{HuaInf}) and the first term of (\ref{HuaIn}) as rational functions in $q$ defined in terms of Kac polynomials, we recover Theorem 5 of \cite{Hau06}.
+The advance that Theorem \ref{PoinThm} gives us is an upgrade from an equality of generating series to an isomorphism in cohomology, i.e. it tells us that \eqref{HuaInf} is induced by a graded isomorphism of (pure) Hodge structures